Best Practices for Using Charlie

 ✓ Add relevant references to your workspace

-Use the add feature to save relevant references to your workspace.
-This lets you track your scientific monitoring and build a personalized library.
+Use the "Add" feature to save relevant references to your Library.
+This allows you to track your scientific research and build a personalized collection.

 7. What to Avoid